Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 We are targeting the bulk of the funding available on improving academic outcomes for children in school who are entitled to Pupil Premium Grant by:

-1:1 and small group interventions with our Learning Support teacher Mrs Sarah Roberts.
+- 1:1 and small group interventions with our Inclusion Lead Mrs Belinda Canham.
 These sessions include activities that focus on Literacy and Numeracy skills, social skills, mentoring and coaching - as appropriate!

-Specific interventions, for example we use programmes such as Better Reading Partners when appropriate, with Teaching Assistants.
+- Specific interventions, when appropriate, with Learning Support Assistants and our Wellbeing Mentor using programmes such as Toe to Toe and Wellcom, and other games and activities.
 Additional support from Teaching Assistants in class is also organised for those who need this kind of support.